ItsGaet/Programmazione/README.md

 ```
 $ Connect or download the repositories
-$ Extract the programme you are interested in
+$ Extract the program you are interested in
 $ Run the code!
 ```